-Please join NYFVI and Farm Credit East as we host Part 2 of the webinar series: Identifying Common Elements of Change.
+On January 15th, 2021 NYFVI and Farm Credit East hosted Part 2 of the webinar series: Identifying Common Elements of Change.
 Our goal for these sessions is to highlight examples where agricultural change has occurred, so others—whether researchers, educators or policy makers—can consider how to apply these lessons to their own work.

-Additionally, NYFVI will share the highlights of a survey among apple growers exploring their current production challenges and research priorities.
+Additionally, NYFVI shared the highlights of a survey among apple growers exploring their current production challenges and research priorities.

 At the first webinar, participants heard from behavioral science expert John Pickering with Evidn about the factors that can influence a farmer’s decision to adopt a new practice.
 Dr. Julie Sorensen with Basset Healthcare shared her NYFVI funded project on behavioral nudging to increase adoption of safety practices on dairy farms.
 A recording of that session is available here.